 The seven Local Health Boards through the Emergency Ambulance Service Committee (EASC) commission these services.
-To monitor these services EASC developed with WAST a set of Ambulance Service Indicators (ASI) which are currently reported quarterly on the last Wednesday of the month across the Five Step Ambulance Care Pathway (5-step model).
+To monitor these services EASC developed with WAST a set of Ambulance Service Indicators (ASI) which are reported on the second to last Thursday of the month across the Five Step Ambulance Care Pathway (5-step model).